 Solo exhibition Soft Ground, exhibition view, Sodu 4, Vilnius.
 Curated by Justė Kostikovaitė

-Ceramic, wool, acrylic, cotton, tape, and performance with Kristina Aglaja Skaldina
+Ceramic, wool, acrylic, cotton, tape and the performance Soft Ground in collaboration with Kristina Aglaja Skaldina.

 A. B. Kristina, let’s talk about your body.